Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 Mvt.
 2 & Mvt.
 3 Tenor Aria + Recitative

 (5) Leusink's version is a semitone lower than Rilling's (3) or Richter's (2).
-He has produced a wonderful music ensemble with the bass this time not being too loud.
+He hasproduced a wonderful chamber music ensemble with the bass this time not being too loud.
 What a relief!
 The interplay of voice and violin is simply wonderful.
 To be sure, the voice is not very large, but just because it does not have to overcome any loud playing by the instruments, it can develop some beautiful effects, for instance, on the ascending motif, "gehst du fort" ("if you go away,") Beekman creates a wonderful bell-like tone on the final note, "fort."
 But his version is not particularly rich in variation of expression as some of the others.

 (4) Harnoncourt does some interpretation of the text by having Alice, his wife,[I assume that she is playing] play with rubato (it sounds like she is having a slight problem keeping steady time ("Zweifel" - "doubt"), but she always catches up.)
 What I do not like about her playing is that it is so thin and scratchy.
 Equiluz has much more expression than Beekman.
 Equiluz gives more of himself without losing control of the voice [there are arias where this happens because of the nature of the music and the loud accompaniment that Harnoncourt provides.]